Emzeelion999/PulsarDAO-Contract/doc/README.md

 Finally, the gauge is supposed to not miss a full year of inflation (e.g. if there were no interactions with the guage for the full year).
-If that ever happens, the abandoned gauge gets less CRV.
+If that ever happens, the abandoned gauge gets less PUL.

 ## Weight voting for gauges

 Instead of simply voting for weight change in Aragon, users can allocate their vote-locked tokens towards one or other Gauge (pool).
-That pool will be getting a fraction of CRV tokens minted proportional to how much vote-locked tokens are allocated to it.
+That pool will be getting a fraction of PUL tokens minted proportional to how much vote-locked tokens are allocated to it.
 Eeach user with tokens in VotingEscrow can change his/her preference at any time.